dgraph-io/dgraph-docs/content/deploy/_index.md

 <div class="landing">
   <div class="hero">
     <p>
-      This section talks about running Dgraph in various deployment modes, in a distributed fashion and involves running multiple instances of Dgraph, over multiple servers in a cluster.
+      This section covers deployment and management of Dgraph in various deployment modes: either a single-host setup, or over multiple nodes in a cluster.
     </p>
     <img class="hero-deco" src="/images/hero-deco.png" />
   </div>